dineshkummarc/phpmyRecipe/Readme.md

+# phpmyRecipe
-"COOKIE ROOKIE - ONLINE FOOD RECIPE WEBSITE
+formerly "COOKIE ROOKIE - ONLINE FOOD RECIPE WEBSITE

 AIM: To Develop Online Recipe System such that the users may use the given recipes or upload their own.